proebrock/lighthouse/2d_calibrate_multiple/README.markdown

 ## Image generation

-We use four fixed cameras with different resolutions and focus lengths:
+We use four fixed cameras with different poses, resolutions and focus lengths:

 ![](images/four_cams.png)